2006 NBA All-Star Game: Rookie Challenge

 Delonte West replaced Jameer Nelson (sprained right foot).

 Coaches

 The Rooks were coached by Sidney Lowe of the Detroit Pistons, along with Elvin Hayes as the assistant coach.

 The Sophomores were coached by Del Harris of the Dallas Mavericks, along with Moses Malone as the assistant coach.

-Foot Locker Three-Point Shootout
+Three-Point Shootout

 Dirk Nowitzki won with a score of 18, beating Gilbert Arenas and Ray Allen in the final round.